-Heavy compound lifts aren’t ideal when it comes to building shoulders.
+Heavy compound lifts aren’t ideal when it comes to building muscular shoulders.
 That’s because the deltoid muscles receive so much assistance from other muscle groups in the upper body when doing big lifts.
-To move all that weight, the triceps, chest, back, core and legs kick in.
+To move all those pounds of weight, the triceps, chest muscles, back, abdominal muscles and legs kick in.
 There will be some momentum involved as well.

 What all this means is that it’s not really possible to isolate the delts with those bigger lifts.
 The fastest way to build bigger deltoids is to laser target them by using lighter weights.

-Start with a pair of 15 lb dumbbells.
+Start with a pair of 15 lb pair of dumbbells.
 Yes, just 15 should be enough!

-Incorporate this into your regular shoulder workout and you’ll see how lighter weights can help you build bigger shoulders!
+Incorporate this into your dedicated shoulder workout routine and you’ll see how lighter weights can help you build bigger shoulders!
 For a more in depth look at this technique and a step by step breakdown of each of the repetitions, check out my article on How To Get Bigger Shoulders.

 4) WHAT IS THE BEST SHOULDER WORKOUT?

-The best shoulder workout should hit all three heads of the deltoid muscle: front delt, middle delt and rear delt, but even that’s not enough to make the upper-body workout complete.
+The best shoulder workout should hit all three heads of the deltoid muscle: front delt, middle delt and rear deltoids, but even that’s not enough to make the upper-body workout complete.